 Charles Robert Darwin is one of the most polarizing intellectuals ever.
 For the last 150 years or so he has been considered evil incarnate by some or a saint by others.
 There was no middle ground, you either loved him or hated him.
 He was, therefore, the original Justin Bieber of natural history (By the way, I consider Craig Venter as the JB of modern science…).

 The thing is that Darwin was neither demon or angel; he was simply a product of his culture and upbringing, like we all are, but unlike many of us, he was able to transcend his background and the preconceptions of his time and gave us one of the most remarkable examples of “out of the box” thinking that the world has ever seen.
 Darwin formulated one of the best-argued explanations of how the wonderful diversity of life on our planet (and possibly, nah, most likely, elsewhere) is generated.
 That alone would have made his contribution to science (or natural history, as he knew it) invaluable, but, in addition to that, he produced a prodigious body of work of a truly interdisciplinary nature.

 His curiosity took him from geology all the way to human behavior.
 He was able to be “actively curious” about practically everything because in his time, it was still possible for a single person to *truly* master such a wide variety of dissimilar disciplines.
 It didn’t just that he was also a wealthy person…

 He was also one of the first true popular science writers.
 No question about it.
 In all eras, one of the dangers of being a well-known, public intellectual is that they are rarely properly understood.
 For starters, some people will not actually read their work and pass judgement over it anyway.
 Also, many of those who actually read their writings have preconceived notions and biases that do not allow them to “believe” what was written.

 If we think carefully about how much Darwin got out of writing his letters, it is remarkable how much information was he able to obtain in a time when letters could take months to be delivered, read and answered.
-He relied on the postal service to that, delivered by horse power (real horses) or wind power.
+He relied on the postal service for that, delivered by horse power (real horses) or wind power.

 Keep in mind how much he wrote, and let’s forget for a moment that a wired world strongly implies a world with modes of transportation faster that a wind-powered boat.
 I can certainly imagine young Darwin documenting his experiences wherever the Beagle took him.
 I also imagine him writing posts describing a new class of barnacle, some observations of earthworms and descriptions on how carnivorous plants captured insects, and that is just for starters.
 I can absolutely see him tweeting and even taking selfies with fossils and other treasures and posting them.
 I also think that he would have serialized the Origin.

 Of course, I am not taking into consideration the common time sinks that plague us, even those of us (myself included) who use them enthusiastically.
 Would Darwin or Wallace have posted a selfie on Facebook?
 As I said above, most likely!
 I shudder at this thought, and this is coming from someone (yes, me) who took selfies before it was cool, using film cameras too, meaning that I did not know how the selfie came about until after the film was developed!
 Oh, how my kids make fun of me because of that!
 But I digress…

 Also, he would most likely would have been an avid googler; this actually makes a lot of sense to me.
 I found the previous two thoughts in a 2009 blogpost in which several scholars tried to answer the question: Would Darwin blog?
 In addition to the points above, they present their argument in favor or against the notion of a blogging Darwin.
 Some of these arguments are more on point than others and some others seem to be talking essentially and peripherally about some other thing, but for the most part, what they have to say is interesting, though rather philosophical.
 I, for one, would have loved for the opportunity to write a comment in a post from Darwin.
 I imagine that quite a few trolls would have welcome the opportunity to do so as well.
 I think that this would have distraught Darwin, and this is also a speculation for some other time.

 So, I am interested in your opinion; would Darwin blog?
 What do you think?